 The Borders Railway opened to the public on Sunday 6th September 2015 running from Tweedbank in the Scottish Borders through Midlothian to Waverley Station in Edinburgh.
 There are four stations in Midlothian at Gorebridge, Newtongrange, Eskbank and Shawfair.
-Midlothian's contribution to the project is capped at £30 million and is payable to the Scottish Government in planned instalments over the coming years.
+Midlothian's contribution to the project is capped at £11.673 million, of which £3.209 million is an in-kind contribution and £8.464 million (at 2012 prices and subject to BCIS inflation) is payable to the Scottish Government in planned instalments over the coming years.
 This contribution is anticipated to be fully funded from section 75 agreements with Housing Developers however any circumstances arising that prevented full collection of contributions may give rise to a liability.